 A team of consultants from CBT UC was engaged to study the choice between 1) maintaining the FAMU-FSU College of Engineering as a Joint College, or 2) splitting it into two differentiated colleges of engineering.
 The team did extensive economic modeling of the need for engineers in the Florida economy over the next 10 years.
 It also accumulated extensive information from the institutional research operations at various universities to obtain a detailed picture of the engineering graduate supply at bachelor's, master's and doctoral levels for both public and private schools in the state.
-Interviews and focus groups were carried out involving the Chancellor and his staff, the Presidents of both FSU and FAMU and their staffs, the Dean of the Joint College and his staff, the faculty, staff, students, alumni, and advisors of the Joint College in order to assess the current situation, and its relationship to the missions of each parent.
+Interviews and focus groups were carried out involving the Chancellor and his staff, the Presidents of both FSU and FAMU and their staffs, the Dean of the Joint College and his staff, the Dean Emeritus, the faculty, staff, students, alumni, and advisors of the Joint College in order to assess the current situation, and its relationship to the missions of each parent university.

 The economic study shows that there are needs for additional engineers within Florida in a few disciplines including computer engineering.
 In other disciplines, such as chemical and electrical engineering, there may be an oversupply of engineering talent currently produced in the state.
-In any case, the expansion of research capability in engineering and medicine in Tallahassee may help develop a high-tech corridor in the Big Bend region.
-FSU seeks to become a top 25 public, research university and gain an invitation to become a member of the American Association of Universities (AAU).
+In any case, the expansion of engineering research capability in Tallahassee may help develop a high-tech corridor in the Big Bend region.
+FSU seeks to become a top 25 public research university and gain an invitation to become a member of the Association of American Universities (AAU).
 Florida has very few AAU schools relative to other states of its size.
-Addition of FSU to this scale of research may significantly enhance Florida's high-tech economy.
+The leap forward by FSU to the scale of research that characterizes the output of a top 25, AAU university may significantly enhance Florida's high-tech economy.
 Hence, FSU's mission goal is well supported by economic development and citizen opportunity.

-FAMU wishes to maintain its role in engineering for two reasons: 1) to continue to provide access to engineering as a career path for students that otherwise would not have the option, and 2) to achieve its emerging mission to expand its world-class research.
+FAMU wishes to maintain its role in engineering for two reasons: 1) to continue to provide access to engineering as a career path for students who otherwise would not have the option, and 2) to achieve its emerging mission to expand its world-class research.
 As a land grant school, its original mission includes engineering as a focus.
 Hence, FAMU's mission goal to maintain strong engineering is well supported by its original mission and projected opportunities for Florida citizens.